-This document explains this IP phone error message and the necessary
+This document explains this IP phone error message and the necessary steps to troubleshoot it:

 Not Enough Bandwidth

 Cisco recommends that you have knowledge of Cisco Communications Manager (CallMananger) and Cisco IP Phones.

 The information in this document is based on Cisco Unified Communications Manager version 4.x.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.

 Refer to Cisco Technical Tips Conventions for more information on document conventions.

 The Not Enough Bandwidth error message appears on an IP phone when remote branch offices are called from the Central site.